Sunniva Whittaker was elected as the Rector of the University of Agder for the period 2019-2023.

 Securing good conditions for research, both for research groups and individual researchers, is also a highly prioritised task.

-In keeping with UiA’s vision of cocreation of knowledge, she emphasises further developing the cooperation with business and industry and public institutions in the region, not least to ensure that students forge links with relevant employers during their studies.
+In keeping with UiA’s vision of co-creation of tomorrow’s knowledge, she emphasises further developing the cooperation with business and industry and public institutions in the region, not least to ensure that students forge links with relevant employers during their studies.

 Part of this cooperation is the dissemination of the knowledge created with the rest of the community, including business and industry.
 She works to strengthen the position of knowledge in public discourse, and in that way contribute to understanding and solving social issues.